dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/final.md

 Final presentations and demos of the projects.
 Will be open to public!

-Demos are Tuesday, May 30th, Hanover Inn Ballroom 5:30-7pm.
-Please show up at 5:15pm to set up your table (remember we could have had a final instead!).
+Demos are **Tuesday, May 30th, Hanover Inn Ballroom 5:30-7pm**.
+Please show up at **5:15pm** to set up your table (remember we could have had a final instead!).
 The event will be science fair style - you will have a table with your project name and either a screen or a stand for a laptop to better demo your awesome projects.

 [Invite your friends!](https://www.eventbrite.com/e/computer-science-unleashed-tickets-34734714466)